cherah-petra/CP-Portfolio-Challenge-02/README.md

 ## Usage

-File can be downloaded and used to gain inside into refactoring code and applying accessibility standards.
+File can be downloaded and used to gain inside into advanced css and responsive navigation and media queries.

 ![CP Portfolio Full Screenshot](assets/img/screencapture-127-0-0-1-5502-index-html-2023-04-02-15_10_44.png)